-Other Hamster Breeds
+The 3 Other Ciommon Hamster Breeds

 The Syrian hamster is the most popular hamster breed, at least partially because it is the friendliest and the largest, but also because it was introduced in the 1940s when lab hamsters were first introduced into captivity and into family homes.
 Below are other popular hamster breeds that you might also want to consider keeping as pets.

 1. Campbell’s Dwarf Russian